cfpb/consumerfinance.gov/docs/editing-components.md

    (see previous comment about blocks being nested within other blocks) into a single unit (what we'd think of as a "module" in the Wagtail editor).
    This one has three sub-blocks (lines 2, 3, and 4).
-2. The `heading` block uses the basic Wagtail `CharBlock`, which results in a field with a basic single-line text input.
+2. The `heading` field uses the basic Wagtail `CharBlock`, which results in a field with a basic single-line text input.
-3. The `paragraph` block uses the basic Wagtail `RichTextBlock`, which results in a field with a multiline WYSIWYG text input.
+3. The `paragraph` field uses the basic Wagtail `RichTextBlock`, which results in a field with a multiline WYSIWYG text input.
-4. The `links` block uses another basic Wagtail block, `ListBlock`, which is a special type of block that can hold a variable number of some other block (the `Hyperlink` atom block, in this case).
+4. The `links` field uses another basic Wagtail block, `ListBlock`, which is a special type of block that can hold a variable number of some other block (the `Hyperlink` atom block, in this case).
 5. The `Meta` class defines some properties on the `RelatedContent` block